chapitreneuf/oai_pmh_lodel/README.md

 This is a server that respond to [OAI-PMH](http://www.openarchives.org/OAI/2.0/openarchivesprotocol.htm) protocol specification made to work with [lodel CMS](http://lodel.org/).
 It uses a core OAI-PMH library and this middleware to fetch data from lodel database.

+Available metadata formats are oai_dc, qdc and mets.

 ## INSTALL
 Clone OAI-PHP server to a directory listed in your php import path.
 Use the lodel branch.